Skip to main content

 NameTypeRequiredDefaultValid valuesDescription

-whitelistarray[string]FalseList of IPs or CIDR ranges to whitelist.
+whitelistarray[string]FalseList of IPs or CIDR ranges to allow.
+Exactly one of whitelist or blacklist must be configured.

-blacklistarray[string]FalseList of IPs or CIDR ranges to blacklist.
+blacklistarray[string]FalseList of IPs or CIDR ranges to deny.
+Exactly one of whitelist or blacklist must be configured.

-messagestringFalse"Your IP address is not allowed"[1, 1024]Message returned when the IP address is not allowed access.
+messagestringFalse"Your IP address is not allowed"[1, 1024]Message returned to the client when the IP is blocked.

 note